-areas under the Federal Americans with Disabilities Act of 1990, and the costs of such service are explicitly considered by the Commission in regional transportation planning.
+unable to use conventional transit service.
+Such service is required to be provided within fixed-route urban transit service areas under the Federal Americans with Disabilities Act of 1990, and the costs of such service are explicitly considered by the Commission in regional transportation planning.

 As shown in Figure 4.10, public transit service to the general public may further be divided into three categories: intercity, urban, and rural.
 Intercity or interregional public transportation provides service across regional boundaries and includes Amtrak railway passenger service, interregional bus service, and commercial air travel.
 Rural-and small urban community-public transportation provides service in and between small urban communities and rural areas, and may provide connections to urban areas.
-Urban public transportation, commonly referred to as public transit, provides service within and between the large urban areas of the Region.
-Public transit is essential in any metropolitan area to meet the travel needs of persons unable to use personal automobile transportation; to provide an alternative mode of travel, particularly in heavily traveled corridors within and between urban areas and in densely developed urban communities and activity centers; and to provide choice in transportation modes as an enhancement of quality of life and to support and enhance the Region's economy.
+Urban public transportation provides service within and between the large urban areas of the Region.
+Public transit is essential in any metropolitan area to meet the travel needs of people unable to use personal automobile transportation; to provide an alternative mode of travel, particularly in heavily traveled corridors within and between urban areas and in densely developed urban communities and activity centers; and to provide choice in transportation modes as an enhancement of quality of life and to support and enhance the Region's economy.